#4 The Perfection Ideal & Psychic Homeostasis

 With thermodynamics the vanguard, quantum physicists have transformed all of that theosophical amphigory.
 A special nod goes to Erwin Schrödinger and his Cat for bringing forward the undeniable, interactive universe of human consciousness in a most simple and elegant way.

 The integration of thermodynamics with personality systems had to wait for the evolution of ultra high-speed computers and their ability to create intangible, yet actual things of value.
 The foundational theory brought forward on this site is not an end in and of itself.
-Rather it represents a discourse and reference point to further investigate the thermal activity of the psyche and the energy dynamics of dharma that always tend toward personal well being and correct behavior.
+Rather it represents a discourse and reference point to further investigate the thermal activity of the psyche and the energy dynamics of dharma that always trend toward personal well being and correct behavior; and the place to begin is with personality development.

 C.G.
 Jung’s Ideal of Personality

-Although compellingly so palpable, “personality” is purely psychological; a consensual academic construct reflective of an abstract, experiential phenomenon essentially and intimately interwoven with selfness and one’s evolving life process.
-In the broadest sense, personality has been professionally accepted as “the dynamic organization within the individual of those psychophysical systems that determine…characteristics, behavior and thought."
-2
+Because we can see it in others as we can see it in ourselves, personality seems so compellingly palpable; yet it is purely psychological.
+It is an academic construct, one reflective of an abstract, experiential phenomenon essentially and intimately interwoven with selfness and one’s evolving psychosocial life process.
+In the broadest sense, professionals understand personality to represent “the dynamic organization within the individual of those psychophysical systems that determine…characteristics, behavior and thought."2

 Clearly at variance with others of his time, Jung distinguished personality to be more than unconscious libidinal emanations egoistically interlaced into personal thoughts and behavioral patterns.
 His concept was both a radical extension of and departure from classical developmental theses

-Jung regarded personality as an almost unknowable “ideal”, an archetype of psychospiritual unity.
-He envisioned an entity that embodied the quintessential realization of the self in balance and integrated with a universal consciousness.
-And Jung was very clear that his ideal is entirely experiential; it is at once “…the supreme realization of the innate idiosyncracy of a living being…the absolute affirmation of all that constitutes the individual.”3
+Dr. Jung regarded personality as an almost unknowable “ideal”, an archetype of psychospiritual unity that embodied an eternal, life-affirming energy impulse whose work was always in support of the individuation process.
+He envisioned personality as an entity that manifested the quintessential realization of the self in balance and perfectly harmonized with a universal consciousness.
+And Jung was very clear that his ideal is entirely experiential.
+For Jung, personality is at once “…the supreme realization of the innate idiosyncracy of a living being…the absolute affirmation of all that constitutes the individual.”3

-It was there, somewhere within the mental domain, that Jung proposed an autonomous assessment of the personal self with his universal ideal.
+It was there, somewhere within the mental domain4, that Jung proposed an autonomous assessment of the personal self with his universal ideal.
 He theorized that all possible behavioral outcomes are uniquely fashioned there from an established idiosyncratic decision history bonded to prior sensations and perceptions.
-His description is an inherent plugging into one’s life process.
-Unless this thermal activity is interrupted by ego intentionality, Jung’s ideal, like dharma, always supports the affirmation of life and correct behavioral action.
+Altogether, it’s essentially a thermal description of an inherent plugging into one’s life process.
+Unless this psychic activity is interrupted by ego intentionality, Jung’s ideal, like dharma, is always there to support the affirmation of life and correct behavioral decision.

-Expanding upon Jung’s ideal, Dharma Dynamics asserts an undeniable knowing5 that gently and routinely nudges an individual to actively participate and maintain an effectual affirmative involvement with life’s moment-by-moment creation.
-This is a deep iterative process of self-evaluation that assesses value to one’s behavior.
-A wise, experienced surfer acknowledges the energy of the wave and intentionally integrates that force with an expert control of the board in order to maximize the value of the ride, a behavioral result that can even be objectively judged and scored in competition.
+There is an undeniable knowing5 that gently and routinely nudges an individual to actively participate and maintain an effectual affirmative involvement with life’s moment-by-moment creation.
+Beyond cognitive introspection6, a focused awareness of this dynamic initiates an iterative process of self-evaluation that assesses value to one’s behavioral options.

 Psychic Homeostasis

 Virtually all systems throughout the universe are deemed open.
 Only under very special circumstances would a system be considered closed, and we, as Earth-bound human individuals, meet none of those conditions either physiologically or psychologically.
-We already know that entropy is a measure of thermal disorder within systems and that individual choice to inhibit or close personality systems will naturally increase psychic entropy to some degree.
+We already know that entropy is a measure of molecular disorder within systems and that individual choice to inhibit or impede inherent personality developmental functions will naturally increase psychic entropy to some degree.

 Awareness of the self sets in rather early in life, exactly when and how that is defined is an unsettled subject of debate among professionals.
-Nonetheless, the event transacts an energy dynamic within the psyche where the id’s uninhibited, non-stop instinctual pursuit of “I want.” is now forced to allow for a greater expansion of the self as “I am.”
+Nonetheless, the event transacts an energy dynamic within the psyche where the id’s uninhibited, non-stop instinctual pursuit of “I want.” is now forced to reconcile with a greater expansion and expression of the self as “I am.”

-Every choice an individual makes will affect the thermal guardrails within the psyche.
+Clearly choice and decision appreciably affect the psyche’s thermal guardrails.
 Minor breaches usually initiate feelings of anxiety, stress and/or guilt; while a more severe disruption will naturally result in a more disordered or chaotic state of psychological well being.
 Simply put, people generally feel good about themselves and what they’re doing when things are normal and going smoothly.
 “Happiness is when what you think, what you say, and what you do is in harmony.”
-(M. Gandhi) In other words, happiness occurs when there is a trustworthy balance cognitively struck between one’s inner and outer worlds.
+(M. Gandhi) In other words, happiness occurs when there is a trustworthy and dignified balance cognitively struck by the self between one’s inner and outer worlds.

 It is a fact of life that people love to concern themselves with themselves.
-Of course, everybody attends to their personal hygiene and grooming.
-The vainglorious and narcissists however indulge in this exercise to great excess and extremes.
-Even so, each of us has a deep, inherently engrained allure and curiosity to gain some deeper personal and teleological insight of who we are.
-Whether we act on that availability or not is, again, a choice.
+Each of us has a deep, inherently engrained metaphysical allure and curiosity to gain a deeper psychological insight of who we are as sentient beings.
+Whether we consciously seek to act with that availability or not is simply a choice.

 Avenues of self discovery intended to explore and extend the limitations of waking-state awareness run in all directions.
 Some folks choose an inward path of meditative austerity while others may seek some external oracular divination.
 Then there are those who choose creative fantasy and vicariously identify with ethereal characters in books and movies, while still others seek penance and absolution.
 And there are mental health professionals aplenty who help individuals unwind self-inflicted webs of personal entanglements so they may gain a deeper, more affirmative grasp of who they are and how best to navigate the ongoing events in their daily lives.

-The physical, emotional, mental and psychospiritual elements are all idiosyncratically woven into the cohesion of life’s journey.
-All together they coordinate the behavioral results that formulate individual personality.
-This is a thermal process that happens without egoistic intervention within the psyche.
-It is simultaneously an observation of and participation with a personalized awareness-in-consciousness that provides both a evaluation process of the self for the self, and a projected assessment of one’s self into the world-reality and social interactivity.
+The physical, emotional, mental and psychospiritual elements of an individual’s psychic being are all perfectly, idiosyncratically woven into the cohesion of life’s journey.
+It is psychologically a thermal process that occurs without ego intervention within the psyche.
+It initiates an iterative process that is simultaneously an observation of and participation with an awareness-in-consciousness that provides both an evaluation of the self for the self.
+The result is a personally refined animated amalgamation of that assessment projected into one’s world-reality and social interactivity.
+It is the singular expression of one’s countenance and character, one’s personality.

 * * *